Click the neighborhood below to find Denver’s best happy hours:

 We love the atmosphere at this gorgeous restaurant located a few blocks from Union Station in LoDo.
 Woodie Fisher sits inside one of the oldest standing structures left in Denver, the city’s original Hose House #1.
 It was restored a few years ago and pays homage to its former fire station structure by offering all first responders 20% off.

-We love their Happy Hour, offered seven days a week from 4-6 p.m. and featuring $6 glasses of wine, $2 off signature craft cocktails and draft beers.
+We love their Happy Hour, offered seven days a week from 4-6 p.m. and featuring $6 glasses of wine, $1 off signature craft cocktails and $2 off draft beers.

-Pair your cocktail with their crispy chicken wings with a Thai peanut sauce ($8) or their Woodie Fisher burger ($15).
+Pair your cocktail with their crispy chicken wings with a Thai peanut sauce ($8) or their Woodie Fisher burger ($19).
 You can opt to sit at the bar, at a table in the dining room or in their cool, cozy lounge area, which features great views right into their open kitchen.
+Woodie Fisher is also a partner on our Dinner Tasting Tour which is perfect for small groups and company offsites.
+Check out our corporate events page for more info.

 Postino may be a chain with locations outside of Colorado, but it’s Happy Hour is so legendary around the Mile High City that we’d be remiss if we didn’t include them here.
 With three locations across Denver (Broadway, LoHi and the newest in the 9 + CO development), it’s hard not to miss Postino.